-If testing to demonstrate waterproofing integrity is required, it should be undertaken by a third-party that is independent of the roofing contract.
+If testing to demonstrate waterproofing integrity is required it should be undertaken by a suitably qualified and experienced third-party who is independent of the roofing contractor.

 The testing service provider should provide evidence of the following:

 - Efficacy of the method proposed in the circumstances of the project. - Experience and training of operator. - Membership of an appropriate trade association that sets a Code of Conduct for the service.